Hydrogen Combustion Engines (H2-ICE) 2026: JCB & Toyota Heavy Duty Strategy

 - H2-ICE Basics: Combustion Concepts, Architectures, and Fuel Storage

-- Benchmarks: Efficiency, Power Density, and Emissions vs Diesel and Fuel Cells
+- Benchmarks: Efficiency, Power Density, and Emissions vs Diesel and Fuel

 - JCB & Toyota Strategies: Off-Road Machines and Heavy Trucks